-At the beginning of this article, we saw that there could be a connection between the huge Equifax data breach and the subsequent spike in identity thefts.
-And when we looked at credit card fraud, we saw that fraudulent credit card accounts and criminals using card data without the physical card were behind the increase in credit card fraud.
+At the beginning of this article, we saw that there could be a connection between the Equifax and Capital One data breaches and the subsequent spikes in identity thefts.
+And when we looked at credit card fraud, we saw that fraudulent credit card accounts, and in particular synthetic accounts, were most responsible for the increase in credit card fraud.

 This begs the question -- where are they getting people's information?
 Often, the answer is through data breaches.

-In 2018, there were 1,244 data breaches and almost 450-million exposed records (446,515,334) containing personally identifiable information (PII).
+In 2019, there were 1,473 data breaches and nearly 165 million exposed records containing personally identifiable information (PII).
 PII is any information that could identify an individual, and it can be divided into sensitive PII which could harm the individual and non-sensitive PII which could be gained from public sources.

 Data breaches are measured by the number of breaches and the total number of records exposed.
-So in 2018, despite there being 23% fewer data breaches than there were in 2017, the number of exposed consumer records containing PII went up by 126%.
+So while the number of breaches increased by 17.2% in 2019, the number of exposed consumer records containing PII dropped by 65.1%.

-In addition, those breaches also exposed over 1.68 billion non-sensitive records, such as email addresses and usernames.
+Those breaches also exposed more than 705 million non-sensitive records, such as email addresses and usernames.
 While most consumers don't worry as much about this, every piece of information a criminal has on a person can potentially help them access accounts and obtain more sensitive data.

 The number of exposed records in the banking/credit/financial industry skyrocketed.
 Although it had fewer breaches, the records exposed in its breaches increased by almost 99 million.
 It accounted for 61.1% of the exposed records in 2019.